O19a/CodeDoor/AndroidGames/Readme.md

 # README: Coaching Office Hours
 **When:** every Wednesday, 19:30 Munich, Germany.

-No office hours from 21.12.2020 to 08.01.2021
+No office hours from 23.12.2020 to 08.01.2021

 **Where:** GVC

-In order to maximize the time for questions please post the questions you have in the Teams chat before the office hour.
+In order to maximize the time for questions please post the questions you have in the Meeting Notes doc (attached to meeting invitation) before the office hour.

 ## Status updates